A video is ready on YouTube:

 We launched in the morning on the second day and stopped for a break on one of the many sandbars along the route.

 This second section of the journey has many sections of calm water for a longer day of paddling.
-The hills on either side rise above the farmland benches of Darfiield and Chu Chua.
+The hills on either side rise above the farmland benches of Darfield and Chu Chua.

-Cottowwoods line the river and sandbars are exposed in August. when we paddled this route in June one year, the water ran fast and there were many side channels, but few gravel bars or sandbars above the water.
+Cottonwoods line the river and sandbars are exposed in August.
+When we paddled this route in June one year, the water ran fast and there were many side channels, but few gravel bars or sandbars above the water.

 The river moves quickly past Barriere and through Fishtrap Canyon.
-The hills are barrne because of the 2003 McLure fire
+The hills are barren because of the 2003 McLure Fire.

 This was our second night of camping, after a 39 km paddle.

-The third day is a slower paddle past McLure and Vinsulla towards a canyon north of Heffley Lake.
+The third day was a slower paddle past McLure and Vinsulla towards a canyon north of Heffley Lake.

 Old log boom poles run down the side of the river in Rayleigh.